kauppie/sliceutils/README.md

 ### >> _All_

-Returns `true` if all slice elements are evaluated `true` with given argument function.
+Returns `true` if all slice elements are evaluated to `true` with given argument function.

 ### >> _Any_

-Returns `true` if any slice element is evaluated `true` with given argument function.
+Returns `true` if any slice element evaluates to `true` with given argument function.

 ### >> _AreDisjoint_